Knowledge Enhanced Graph Neural Networks for Graph Completion: Experimens

-To evaluate the performance of KeGNN, we apply it to the datasets Citeseer, Cora, PubMed and Flickr that are common benchmarks for node classification.
+To evaluate the performance of KeGNN, we apply it to the datasets Citeseer, Cora, PubMed and Flickr that are common benchmarks for node classification in a transductive setting.
 In the following, KeGNN is called KeGCN and KeGAT when instantiated to a GCN or a GAT, respectively.
-As additional baseline, we consider KeMLP, where knowledge enhancement layers are nested on an MLP as proposed in \cite{relational_kenn}.
+As additional baseline, we consider KeMLP, that stacks knowledge enhancement layers onto an MLP, as proposed in \cite{relational_kenn}.
 Further, the standalone neural models MLP, GCN and GAT are used as baselines.
+While Citeseer, Cora and PubMed are citation graphs that encode citations between scientific papers (as in Example \ref{ex:prior_knowledge_cit}), Flickr contains images and shared properties between them.
+All datasets can be modelled as homogeneous, labelled and attributed graphs as defined in Section~\ref{sec:graphstructured_data}.
+Table~\ref{tab:dataset} gives an overview of the named datasets in this work.
+The datasets are publicly available on the dataset collection\footnote{\url{https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html}} of PyTorch Geometric \cite{pytorch_geometric}.
+For the split into train, valid and test set, we take the predefined splits in \cite{fast_gcn} for the citation graphs and in \cite{graph_saint} for Flickr.
+Word2Vec vectors \cite{word2vec} are used as node features for the citation graphs and image data for Flickr.
+Figure~\ref{fig:graph_structure} visualizes the graph structure of the underlying datasets in this work as a homogeneous, attributed and labelled graph on the example of Citeseer.

-While Citeseer, Cora and PubMed are citation graphs that encode citations between scientific papers (as in Example \ref{ex:prior_knowledge_cit}), Flickr \cite{graph_saint} contains images and shared properties between them.
-All datasets can be modelled as homogeneous, labelled, attributed, unweighted graphs as defined in Section \ref{sec:graphstructured_data}.
-The set of prior logic for the knowledge enhancement layers is given explicitly.
-If two nodes are linked and if the first node belongs to a specific class, the second node will also belong to that class.
-In the context of citation graphs, this implies that two documents that cite each other are referring to the same topic, while for Flickr, linked images share the same properties.
-According to this pattern, for all datasets a clause is instantiated for each class $\mathrm{C_i}$: $\forall xy: \neg \mathrm{C_i(x)} \lor$ $\neg \mathrm{Link(x,y)} \lor \mathrm{C_i(y)}$.
-More details on the experiments are given in appendix \ref{sec:experiment_details}.
-The implementation of KeGNN and the experiments are publicly available\footnote{https://gitlab.inria.fr/tyrex/kegnn}.
+The set of prior logic for the knowledge enhancement layers is manually defined.
+In this work, we encode the assumption that the existence of an edge for a node pair points to their membership to the same class and hence provides added value to the node classification task.
+In the context of citation graphs, this implies that two documents that cite each other refer to the same topic, while for Flickr, linked images share the same properties.
+Following this pattern for all datasets, a clause $\mathrm{\varphi}$: $\forall xy: \neg \mathrm{Cls_i(x)} \lor$ $\neg \mathrm{Link(x,y)} \lor \mathrm{Cls_i(y)}$ is instantiated for each node class $\mathrm{Cls_i}, \mathrm{i \in \{1, \hdots, m\}}$.
+More details on the experiments are given in Section~\ref{sec:experiment_details}.
+The source code of the experiments are publicly available\footnote{\url{https://gitlab.inria.fr/tyrex/kegnn} }. .